-The political situation is getting tense as general elections are drawing closer.
-We witnessed a number of demonstrations and people had running battles with the police last year.
-A number of opposition political parties are becoming active in preparation for the elections.
+The political situation remains uncertain even months after the general elections.
+We witnessed a number of demonstrations and people had running battles with the police.
+Things tend to be calmer in rural areas.
+The Internet has been closed down intermittently by the government related to the call for a general strike.
 The country remains politically unstable and the standard of living for the majority of the ordinary people continues to decline.
 Aging and deteriorating essential infrastructure is having an increasingly negative effect on the growth of the economy.
 Service delivery is poor and there is a threat of disease out-brakes in parts of the country.

 Last year’s agricultural season was very poor because we experienced drought in many parts of the country; agriculture is the back bone of Zimbabwe’s economy.
 Many parts of the country did not produce a good harvest which has necessitated supplementary feeding programs.
 Most rural communities were negatively affected and have had to rely on food handouts from drought relief programs initiated by government, church related organizations and many non-governmental organizations.
 On a positive note, however, the current season has had above normal rainfall.
 Generally, the whole country has received good rains.
 We are expecting a good harvest and reduced food shortage pressures.